r-grandorder/tri-hermes/en/pages/sin.md

 I knew it.
 They're trying to overwhelm us with sheer numbers!

 **Da Vinci:**
 Burn them!
 Kill them with fire!
-Somebody get me an Anti-World Noble Phantasm RIGHT NOW! ! !
+Somebody get me an Anti-World Noble Phantasm RIGHT NOW!!!

-**--BATTLE--:**
+**--BATTLE--**

 **Mash:**
 All of the hostiles have been eliminated...